lephong/minet/tutorial/tutorial1.md

 ## Exercise

+1. Try different network architectures and hyper-parameters (e.g. the number of hidden layers, activation functions, the loss function, the learning rate).

-Select a dataset from [here](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/) and build a neural network.
+1. Select a dataset from [here](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/)
+and build a neural network.
-*You might need to convert the data to correct format mentioned above.*
+*You might need to convert the data to the correct format that mentioned above.*